 Prior to coaching at McDonough, Sandy was a receivers coach at his alma mater, Hiram College, where he played wide receiver for four years from 1999-2002 and led the team in receptions as a junior and senior.

-A native of Medina, Ohio, and a Buckeye High School graduate, Sandy resides in New Wilmington with his wife Kelly and son Cooper.
+A native of Medina, Ohio, and a Buckeye High School graduate, Sandy earned his master’s degree from Westminster in 2012.
+Sandy resides in New Wilmington with his wife Kelly, son, Cooper, and daughter, Charlotte.

-Mike Donato is back for his sixth year on the Titan coaching staff in 2012 as an assistant coach.
+Mike Donato is back for his seventh year on the Titan coaching staff in 2013 as an assistant coach.

 Donato coached in the high school ranks for 23 years before coming to Westminster.
 He was the head coach at Kennedy Catholic High School in Sharon, Pa., from 2003-06 after serving as an assistant at his alma mater of Sharon High for 19 years.